QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata.md

 7. When done, with the door selected press the `Clear Point Trace LOS` and `Clear Point Direction by Angle` buttons like in `#9` and `#10` from the above section.

 {%
-  include embed/video.html
+  include embed/youtube.html
-  src='/assets/world-data/WorldData_Door_AddClearPointByNavVideo.mp4'
+  id='tinhvt2TPfY'
-  poster='/assets/world-data/WorldData_Door_AddClearPointByNavVideo_Snapshot.jpg'
+  autoplay=false
-  title='Add Clear Point by Nav example' autoplay=false loop=true
+  loop=true
   muted=true
 %}

 ### Room Position
 `World Gen > Room Position`
 Room position has a minor effect on SWAT clearing but mainly effects stack up behaviour.
-The main differences of Center vs Hallway are;
+The main differences of Centre vs Hallway are;
 * Centre - Allows stack ups on either side of the door Front and Back.
 * Hallway - Allows one stack, Front/Back (Not tested. `Can Issue Orders on Front/Back Side` may be more reliable if needed).
 When clearing, after passing the threshold, they will skip corner checks and focus/aim at further distances.
 SWAT voice lines will also be different when clearing and mirroring.